 In 2020, the Supreme Court amended its Family Court Rules of Procedure and Practice to include Kentucky’s first comprehensive set of statewide rules and standards governing court-appointed attorneys in child welfare cases.
 One of the requirements is completion of the AOC’s DNA training.

-The Department of Family & Juvenile Services is pleased to announce the 2021 training schedule.
-For the first time, the Legal Training for Dependency, Neglect and Abuse Cases will be available online.
+The Department of Family & Juvenile Services is pleased to announce the 2024 training schedule.
+Legal Training for Dependency, Neglect and Abuse Cases will take place online.
 The seminars are free and offer eight hours of continuing legal education credits.